Fellowship Information for Doctoral Students

 In signifying acceptance of a fellowship award from the Graduate School of Arts and Sciences, a student acknowledges his or her understanding of the fellowship regulations stated on the Graduate School of Arts and Sciences website regarding registration and maintaining New York City residence.

 Students should refer to the Fellowship Categories page for additional policies governing their awards.
-Funded doctoral students in Arts and Sciences programs who are appointed as student officers may not spend more than twenty hours per week in the discharge of the responsibilities associated with their fellowship and those associated with any other activity within or outside Columbia for which they are compensated.
+Funded doctoral students in Arts and Sciences programs who are appointed as salaried student officers may not spend more than twenty hours per week in the discharge of the responsibilities associated with their fellowship and those associated with any other activity within or outside Columbia for which they are compensated.
+Work toward the student’s PhD/dissertation and class time are not included in the work that is part of the appointment.
 Students on a first-year or dissertation fellowship (which have no service responsibilities) may spend up to ten hours per week on such non-fellowship activities.
 Furthermore, federal regulations prevent international students on F-1 visas from working more than twenty hours per week under all circumstances during the school term.
 University and academic holidays must be observed; reasonable requests for time off made with sufficient notice generally should be granted.

 Continuing support is contingent upon the fellow's making a good faith effort to obtain outside funding and meeting the standards for performance and satisfactory progress established by the program and the Graduate School of Arts and Sciences.
 Failure to maintain satisfactory progress—or, in the case of student officers, failure to discharge responsibly pedagogical or research duties—may result in the loss of funding.
 Upon completing the multiyear package, students still within their seven registered years of study may be eligible for limited additional support.